-When we were discussing getting a dog, I always wanted a picture perfect puppy and wanted to raise it from scratch.
+When we were discussing getting a dog, I always wanted a picture-perfect puppy and wanted to raise it from scratch.
 It took a bit of convincing for me to look at the dogs at the SPCA.
-In hindsight, it was a very selfish feeling to have indeed.
+In hindsight, it was a very selfish feeling to have.

 The next morning we made our decision to adopt a new member of the family.
 We came down to fill out the paperwork and pick her up.
 We had some trouble getting her into the car.
 She was very afraid.
 When we arrived home we introduced her to the house.
 She was very hesitant to come in but she sniffed around and started becoming comfortable.

-She is the most loving, fearless, and loyal dog we've met in our lives and we thank the SPCA for the opportunity to be able introduce a new member to our family."
+She is the most loving, fearless, and loyal dog we've met in our lives, and we thank the SPCA for the opportunity to be able to introduce a new member to our family.

 WPTA Channel 21Alive features our shelter every week on their InSight program.